fara-pug/fara-pug/index.md

 or something close to that.
 Or wait until you are already thriving at a place even further from Relica than where you first got the suicide invitations.

-If you rush yourself, you'll die.
+If you rush yourself, [you'll die](#org666f469).
 Farawella!

-<a id="orgc1495a5"></a>
+<a id="org8985d0d"></a>

 ## Missing Kid Quests

 (from the notes of earlier pug.)

 Stupid Kids!
-First you can never find them, then they do find one, and when you bring them home in the middle of the night they want to play hide and seek and have you find them in 15 minutes or so.
+First you can never find them, then you do find one, and when you bring them home in the middle of the night they want to play hide and seek and you have to find them in 15 minutes or so.
 Totally Bogus! aaaargh.

 Yet again you need to build a shelter.
 And you need search.
 At least without either I've not found a single kid yet.
 Then you need to rest until morning so you don't need to make light to find them again whence back in town and they start playing their games.
-For that you need to have local waypoints by which to move yourself through the settlement without going nuts.
+For that you need to have [local waypoints](#orgad7f89b) by which to move yourself through the settlement without going nuts.
 Do you have those?

 And then you learn about how to make Burlap Dolls.
 Or perhaps they have that